pramine/flhr-k8s-jenkins/README.md

 NAME                       READY   STATUS    RESTARTS   AGE jenkins-7d48db75c5-xq98t   1/1     Running   0          42m
 ```
-To force a pod reset, run
+To force a pod reset, run \
 `$ kubectl delete pod jenkins-<uuid>` \
 Run `$ watch kubectl get pods` to monitor the pod creation status or simply run `kubectl get pods` until the output reports the pod is "Running"

 > Simply refreshing a stale browser page will most likely result in receiving a "502 Bad Gateway" error.
 First wait 2-3 minutes then, clear the browser cache and restart it or either open an "New Incognito Window" (Google Chrome) or "New Private Window" (Firefox).

-Direct the web browser to Jenkins Welcome Page:
+Afterwards, direct the web browser to Jenkins Welcome Page:
 `http://<HostName>/<JenkinsUriPrefix>`

 Enter the login credentials and from the Dashboard select **Manage Jenkins**>**Manage Plugins**.
 Select the **Available** tab and enter "kubernetes" in the search filter.
 Choose the following plugin options: